-Find out who won our Weather Photo Competition and see the top ten photos selected by our judges.
+Find out who scooped the prize in our Weather Photo Competition and see the top ten photos selected by our judges.

 Games and activities

 How much do you know about weather and climate?
-Challenge yourself to our true or false quiz and learn some amazing facts along the way.
+Challenge yourself to our quiz.

 Conduct your own weather experiments and measure air pressure, rainfall and more with your own weather station.

 Web quests are interactive online activities that are linked with Key Stages (KS) in the school curriculum.

 Extreme weather – what happens when the weather turns ugly?

 Flooding is mostly caused by a large amount of persistent rain or storm surges.
 Strong winds and low pressure create storm surges which result in large waves.
 The highest waves can sometimes break through or over coastal defences.